FDABench: A Benchmark for Data Agents on Analytical Queries over Heterogeneous Data: BENCHMARK OVERVIEW

 \subsection{Benchmarking Workflow}

-As illustrated in Figure~\ref{fig:benchmark_overview} and Figure~\ref{fig:frame_example}, our benchmarking workflow consists of two primary phases: the Construction Phase and the Evaluation Phase, each designed to systematically generate and assess data agent capabilities.
+As illustrated in Figure~\ref{fig:benchmark_overview}, our benchmarking workflow consists of two primary phases: the Construction Phase and the Evaluation Phase, each designed to systematically generate test cases and assess the capabilities of data agents, respectively.